ddronamraju/retail-forecasting-analytics-system/CASE_STUDY.md

 - Margin and revenue optimization analyses.
 - Feature engineering for downstream forecasting models.

+## 6. SKU Segmentation

+To support differentiated forecasting and inventory strategies, SKUs are segmented based on their demand behavior:

+- Average weekly sales level
+- Volatility (coefficient of variation)
+- Trend (difference between late and early weeks)
+- Seasonality strength (variance across weeks of the year)

+These features are clustered using K-Means to produce groups such as:
+- Stable high performers
+- Volatile seasonal SKUs
+- Declining SKUs
+- Low-volume noisy SKUs

+The resulting segments can be used to:
+- Choose forecasting model families per cluster.
+- Calibrate safety stock levels differently by segment.
+- Prioritize SKUs for promotion, markdown, or assortment review.

 ## 4. Additional Modules

 Short descriptions of: